JobJob/Partial.jl/README.md

 Even though it doesn't look that useful in the above example, in some cases it actually is.

-You can also number the underscores
+You can also number the underscores/arguments

 ```
 channels = 4